MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-mysql-to-azure.md

 ## Cleanup after migration

-After migration, Contoso needs to backup the on-premises database for retention purposes and retire the on-premises MySQL server.
+After migration, Contoso needs to backup the on-premises database for retention purposes and retire the on-premises MySQL database server.

 ## Review the deployment